 The eight original tracks on the EP are accompanied by eight acoustic Welsh language versions, which are a homage to Ritzy’s geographical roots.
-This means gentler tracks like ‘9669’, and ear-swelling anthems like ‘Whirring’ all get the same treatment.
-It doesn’t matter whether you’re fluent in Welsh or not; the language has a natural musicality that suits the renditions, breathing new life in to well known tracks.
+This means gentler tracks like ‘9669’ and ear-swelling anthems like ‘Whirring’ all get the same treatment.
+It doesn’t matter whether you’re fluent in Welsh or not, the language has a natural musicality that suits the renditions, breathing new life into well established tracks.

 ‘Cradle’ (‘Crud’) and ‘Austere’ (‘Llym’) blitz by in a whir of thrashing guitars and catchy lyrical refrains that still stand the test of time in mosh pits during live sets.
 It’s hard to pick “stand out” tracks on the record, but ‘While The Flies’ (‘Tra bo’r gwybed’) is certainly one that lingers in the memory.
 Ritzy muses about being forgotten – “They left you falling and no-one remembers your name” – whilst Rhydian provides atmospheric backing vocals on a track that rises and falls like waves crashing upon the shore.
 With the gift of hindsight, the sentiment of being forgotten now seems irrelevant for a band who have enjoyed longevity in a fickle industry.

 Retrospective reviews are tricky, as they’re usually tainted by the author’s nostalgia, but that’s what makes them so enjoyable to write (and hopefully to read).
 What makes reviewing A Balloon Called Moaning so special for me 10 years after its release, is that this is the record that made me want to start writing about music.
-At the tender age of nineteen, discovered via a crush I was trying to impress, it opened my ears to a new breed of music outside of the charts, and introduced me to the ferocious splendor of live sound when I made the pilgrimage to see the band live a few months later at The Garage in Islington.
+At the tender age of nineteen, I discovered the band via a crush who I was trying to impress, and it opened my ears to a new breed of music outside of the charts, and introduced me to the ferocious splendour of live sound when I made the pilgrimage to see the band live a few months later at The Garage in Islington.